-- Prevention for travelers to the highest-risk destinations includes TB screening tests for long-stay travelers, health care workers (HCWs), and those with anticipated exposure in prisons, homeless shelters, refugee camps, or shanty towns.
+- Prevention (for travelers going to high-risk destinations) includes TB screening tests for long-stay travelers, HCWs, and persons with anticipated exposure in prisons, homeless shelters, refugee camps, or shanty towns.
 Travelers should avoid public transportation and crowded public places whenever possible at these destinations.

-- Bacille Calmette-Guérin (BCG) vaccine should be considered for healthy children younger than 5 years who will be living for more than 1 year in highly endemic areas.
-Tuberculin-negative health care workers planning to work where TB is common (especially multidrug-resistant TB), may consider vaccination with BCG; however, its effectiveness in adults is unproven and not recommended by most authorities.
+- Bacille Calmette-Guérin (BCG) vaccine is recommended for healthy children younger than 5 years who will be living for more than 1 year in highly endemic areas and for uninfected HCWs in high-risk settings with frequent exposure to multidrug-resistant TB.

-TB is transmitted from person-to-person through inhalation of airborne droplets.
-It has also been spread from an open wound or contaminated equipment, albeit rarely.
-In most instances, transmission involves patients with extensive lung disease and sputum smears that show the presence of TB bacteria.
+TB is predominantly transmitted from person to person through inhalation of airborne droplets (e.g., by coughing or sneezing).
+In most instances, transmission involves patients with extensive lung disease and coughed-up mixtures of saliva and mucus containing TB bacteria.

-Activities that put travelers most at risk of contracting TB include:
+Activities that put travelers at risk of contracting TB in affected areas include:

 - Closely interacting with the local population